pburkholder/decksets/2019-02-devopsdc/text.md

 * There's _very_ little written on this
 * What about leading and lagging indicators?
 * How will you separate climate from culture?

+^Only data points I have are @andykalk and @chef

+---

+# Recommendations (from Humble, et al)

+* Run semi-annually or annually
+* Make aggregated results available to all
+* Ensure execs meet to discuss findings, next steps

+^Disassociate culture surveys from pay and performance reviews.
+Make the aggregated results available to all employees and ensure executives set up meetings to discuss the findings and plan next steps.
+Run surveys annually or semiannually to provide a baseline for comparison and measurement of change over time.

 ---